EnochRick/NiagaraScratchPad/HowToSFTPintoAbustedJace.md

 *please note that this is just advice and not meant to be technical support.  if you use this information at all, you assume all risk assocaited with your actions.
 I hope this helps you, but it is not a promise of success.  if you're having issues, please contact your local rep or tridium for support.*

-1) Follow the serial shell instructions in the "Niagara JACE-XXXX Install and Startup Guide.pdf"
+1) Follow the serial shell instructions in the "Niagara JACE-8XXX Install and Startup Guide.pdf"

 2) Authenticate and log into the shell